 Jaritza Rosario has always had a thing for nature, especially wearing it, she says.
-Like bracelets made from wood, earrings made from seashells or fossils.
-A few years ago, she was inspired to start creating jewelry out of real flowers, so she started a business to do just that -- Florr Jewelry, Flor being the Spanish word for flower, with a extra R cause she likes the way it looks.
+Like bracelets made from wood, and earrings made from seashells or fossils.
+A few years ago, she was inspired to start creating jewelry out of real flowers, so she started a business to do just that – Florr Jewelry, Flor being the Spanish word for flower, with a extra R cause she likes the way it looks.
 "Flowers, they're so beautiful, and everyone loves them," she says.
 Last spring, Rosario enrolled at HCC to "get the knowledge" she needs to ensure Florr Jewelry's success.

 Photo above: Jaritza Rosario displays a Florr Jewelry exclusive, a necklace she made from a leaf she found at HCC.
 She's wearing a ring made with a real ladybug.

 Favorite course & teacher: